-Regulation is necessary for individuals who wish to practice as architects.
+Licensure and regulation are necessary for individuals who wish to practice as genetic counselors.
 By improving and clarifying the rules, applicants and licensees should find compliance easier.
 This should result in fewer questions, fewer regulatory problems, and greater safety and protection of the public.